-I don't know if I ever told you, my dear readers, when my daughter was born, I used to illustrate stories for children.
+I don’t know if I ever told you, my dear readers, when my daughter was born, I used to illustrate stories for children.
 I could spend hours and hours creating my characters, making them move through pages of the stories.
-I have couple of my favorite drawings from the time and I would like to share them with you.
+I have a couple of my favorite drawings from the time and I would like to share them with you.
 These are very dear to me.
-They are full of joy and warmth - two illustrations from the story about a little mouse afraid of thunder.
+They are full of joy and warmth – two illustrations from the story about a little mouse afraid of thunder.

 For more illustrations, please visit my Flickr page.

 Coconut & Lime Cream Cheese Cookies